MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/using-mobilefirst-developer-cli-to-manage-mobilefirst-artifacts.md

 ### Preview a Cordova application
 A Cordova application's web resources can be previewed using a browser.
 Previewing an application allows for fast and rapid develop without needing to use native platform specific emulators and simulators.

-To preview a Cordova application, execute the following command from the Cordova application root folder:
+To preview a Cordova application, run the following command from the Cordova application root folder:

 ```bash
 mfpdev app preview